Pyrolysis-GC-MS analysis

 Prices excluding VAT.

 Py-GC-MS is used in various fields of chemical analysis to test for the presence of chemical species and determine their respective concentrations.
-It can be used for quality control across the pharmaceutical and consumer goods industries, where it is especially useful when screening samples for polymers and plastics, which are notoriously difficult to detect through conventional means.
-The method can also be used to characterize polymeric materials and estimate the molecular composition of lignin samples.
+It can be used for quality control across the pharmaceutical and consumer goods industries, where it is especially useful when screening samples for polymers and plastics, which are notoriously difficult to analyze through conventional means.
+Py-GC-MS can also be used to characterize polymeric materials and estimate the molecular composition of lignin samples.

 The key principle of py-GC-MS is that the sample is first pyrolyzed, which means that it is broken down with heat.
 The pyrolysis is conducted under an inert atmosphere, as this prevents the sample from reacting or oxidizing further, instead causing it to separate into smaller constituent parts.